-Deutsche Bank has received requests for information from certain regulators in connection with its Following an internal investigation into the historical sales of certain FX derivatives products with a limited number of clients.
-Deutsche Bank is providing information to and otherwise cooperating with its regulators.
-Separately, on 30 September 2021, Deutsche Bank was served with a claim that was filed in the High Courts of England and Wales by four companies within the Palladium Hotels Group ("PHG").
-PHG is claiming restitution or damages for alleged losses estimated at € 500 million in respect of FX derivatives trades entered into with Deutsche Bank between 2014 and 2019.
-They allege that the trades were missold by Deutsche Bank made negligent misrepresentations, misstatements and/or breached a duty of care to PHG in relation to the trades.
-It is also alleged and that one of the four PHG claimants lacked legal capacity to enter into some of the trades.
-On 17 December 2021, Deutsche Bank filed a defense strenuously disputing the claim-on the following grounds: that PHG is a sophisticated investor with extensive experience of using derivatives, that Deutsche Bank did not act as either an advisor or fiduciary to PHG, that the trades reflected PHG's own trading strategy and commercial objectives and were carried out with PHG's full authorization, that there were no misrepresentations, that the relevant PHG claimant had capacity.
+Following an internal investigation into the historical sales of certain FX derivatives products, Deutsche Bank is providing information to and otherwise cooperating with its regulators.
+In December 2023, the Spanish National Securities Market Commission ("CNMV") announced it will initiate proceedings against Deutsche Bank, S.A.E. for advisory services provided to Spanish clients in relation to FX derivative products.
+Separately, on 30in September 2021, Deutsche Bank was served with a claim that was filed in the High CourtsCourt of England and Wales by four companies within the Palladium Hotels Group ("PHG").
+PHG is claiming restitution or damages for alleged losses estimated at € 500 million in respect of FX derivatives trades entered into with Deutsche Bank between 20142013 and 2019.
+They allege that the trades were missold by Deutsche Bank and that one of the four PHG claimants lacked legal capacity to enter into some of the trades.
+On 17 December 2021, Deutsche Bank filed a defense strenuously disputing the claim.
+In January 2024, PHG filed amended pleadings to include additional allegations of fraudulent misrepresentation.
+Deutsche Bank filed an amended defense in February 2024 which disputes the new allegations.
 Trial is scheduled to commence in early 2025.

-The Group has not disclosed whether it has established a provision or contingent liability with respect to enter into these trades, and that PHG well understood both the potential benefits and risks involved.
-On 1 April 2022, PHG filed their reply to Deutsche Bank's defense.
-A case management conference procedural hearing took place on 14 November 2022, where the Court made an order, timetabling the proceedings to trial, which is matters because it has concluded that such disclosure can be expected to commence in early 2025 seriously prejudice their outcome.
+The Group has not disclosed whether it has established a provision or contingent liability with respect to these matters because it has concluded that such disclosure can be expected to seriously prejudice their outcome.